This is what MY devaluation looked like

-After the idealization stage, the narcissist begins to notice your “flaws” and blatantly looks down on you for being unable to live up to his/her unrealistic image of the “relationship.”
+After the idealization stage, the narcissist begins to notice your “flaws” and begin to look down on you for being unable to live up to his/her unrealistic image of the “relationship.”

-*For the narcissist, the value of a person is determined by how well they can fuel the narcissist’s self-image.
+* the value of a person is determined by how they can CONSISTENTLY supply the narcissist’s need for validation.

-They didn't want you for YOU... they wanted what they could get FROM you
+They didn't want YOU... they wanted what they could get FROM you

-As such, the non-stop love and admiration is replaced with on/off, hot-and-cold behavior.
-This is also the stage when the narcissist begins searching for a new source of supply.
+But you're human with your own thoughts, feelings, wants, and needs who can't (and shouldn't) shut off their entire existence so they can live solely to walk on eggshells and inflate someone else's self-worth.
+As such, the non-stop love bombing, attention, and admiration is replaced with on/off, hot-and-cold behavior.
+This is usually when the narcissist begins searching for a new source of supply.

 The Mask Starts Cracking…

 This is why they wear many different "masks" that are appealing to different people.
-They create a special mask for each target to make themselves the ONLY option for that particular person.
+They create a special mask for each target to make themselves appear impressive and become the ONLY possible option (soulmate) for that particular person.

-it’s only a matter of time until the mask inevitably begins to crack.
+it’s only a matter of time until it begins to crack.

 I started noticing these little cracks as early as a few months into our relationship.
 However, because I was so neck-deep dancing around in our "perfect" relationship, I brushed off those little peeks into his TRUE IDENTITY as, “he must be having an off day”… “that really made no sense at all, but no big deal”… besides, those little things were so insignificant compared to how “perfect” he was for me.